List of World Heritage Sites in Africa: Selection of World Heritage Sites

-South Africa has the lead with ten sites; followed by Ethiopia and Morocco being home to nine sites; then Tunisia with eight sites; and Algeria, Egypt, Senegal, and Tanzania at seven.
+South Africa and Ethiopia lead with both twelve sites; followed by Morocco and Tunisia being home to nine sites; then Algeria, Egypt, Senegal, and Tanzania at seven.
 Nine countries have only a single site each.
 Four sites are shared between two countries: Maloti-Drakensberg Park (Lesotho and South Africa), the Mount Nimba Strict Nature Reserve (Côte d'Ivoire and Guinea), the Stone Circles of Senegambia (the Gambia and Senegal), and Mosi-oa-Tunya / Victoria Falls (Zambia and Zimbabwe).
 Two sites are shared among three countries: Sangha Trinational (Central African Republic, Cameroon, and Congo) and W-Arly-Penjari Complex (Benin, Burkina Faso, and Niger).

 The first sites from the continent were inscribed in 1978, when the Island of Gorée of Senegal and the Rock-Hewn Churches and Simien National Park of Ethiopia were chosen during the list's conception.

 As of September 2017, Somalia has no official World Heritage Sites since the Somali government is not party to the 1972 World Heritage Convention.
-However, there are -- at the very least -- around a dozen archaeological sites in the country that are believed to be potential future candidates for World Heritage status.
+However, there are—at the very least—around a dozen archaeological sites in the country that are believed to be potential future candidates for World Heritage status.

 Each year, UNESCO's World Heritage Committee may inscribe new sites on the list or delist sites that no longer meet the criteria.
 Selection is based on ten criteria: six for cultural heritage (i–vi) and four for natural heritage (vii–x).
 Some sites, designated "mixed sites", represent both cultural and natural heritage.
 In Africa, there are 91 cultural, 50 natural, and 6 mixed sites.

 Several efforts have been devoted to increasing the number of sites and preserving the heritage of existing sites on the continent; for example, on 5 May 2006, the African World Heritage Fund was launched by UNESCO to target the region of Sub-Saharan Africa.
 It planned to protect the sites by hiring personnel for state parties to maintain national inventories of existing sites, as well as to "prepare nomination dossiers for inscription onto the World Heritage List".
 Grants were also destined to help the "[conservation] and management of heritage properties in general" and to rehabilitate properties in danger.